inspector-apm/inspector-php/README.md

 }
 ```

-Inspector will collect many useful information to produce performance chart in the dashboard.
+Inspector will collect many useful information to produce performance chart in your dashboard.

 **[See official documentation](https://app.inspector.dev/docs/2.0/platforms/php)**